 Save Our Ship [Reloaded] by pipakin (original by Kentington)

-By far my favourite mod, it was initially abandoned buy another modder stepped in to revive it for 1.0.
-With the end goal of Rimworld seeing you build a ship and escaping the planet, it’s very easy to get disheartened.
-The colonists you’ve watched grow so much over the past few hundred hours will escape, and the game will end.
-Job done...
+By far my favourite mod that had been sadly abandoned.
+With the final goal of Rimworld to be building a ship and escaping the planet, it’s very easy to get disheartened.
+The colonists you’ve seen grow so much over the past few hundred hours will escape but that’s the end of it.

 Well not anymore!
 With Save Our Ship your next save can start with your previous colony and ship touching down on another Rimworld.
 The suffe-fun, the fun never ends!